ethnosdev/memorize_scripture/docs/docs/settings/settings.md

 This setting is useful when you reset the due date for all of the verses in a collection but you don't want to practice them all at once.

 :::tip
-Rather than entering a lot of new verses at once and setting the the max new verses to a low number like 1.
-It's generally better to wait to enter a new verse until you are ready to start learning it.
+Rather than entering a lot of new verses at once and setting the max new verses to a low number like 1, it's generally better to wait to enter a new verse until you're ready to start learning it.
 :::

 Congratulations!
 You've finished the tutorial!